Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 Lemon Balm (Melissa)

-How to Add These Foods to Your Routine
+Incorporating These Calming Foods Into Your Routine

 Incorporate leafy greens and lean proteins, like fish, chicken, or legumes, into your meals.
+These provide a great source of omega-3s, zinc, and other vital nutrients.

 30-Day Anti-Anxiety Meal Plan (Repeatable Weekly)